 Our kittens are all used to using a fine clumping clay cat litter.
 We tend to not use hoods or doors on our litter trays.
 Please scoop your lit trays at least daily – for the sake of your sense of smell you may want to do it a little more often.
 Lit trays should be filled to about 10cm in depth and topped up when the level falls.
 Dependent on which litter you used will dictate when you need to do a total change.
 This should involve removal of the old lit, washing the tray with bleach, rinsing, drying and refilling.
 Any problems such as diarrhoea and vomiting should make you increase your litter changing accordingly.

-Kittens of the age that we sell will be able to use clumping litter .
+Kittens of the age that we sell them are able to use clumping litter.
 We have found the best litter to be Golden Grey Master available from Zooplus.
 BasicForm cat litter scoops work really well, are strong and save a lot of time.
 They are available from Amazon.

 Cats are generally clean animals with the odd exception.
 Firstly intact males.
 Most ‘Toms’ are dirty boys.
 I have known them to take a dump in their food bowl when they have not been partial to the contents.
 We rarely sell kittens for breeding however as they do mature at different rates do contact us if your kitten is demonstrating different behaviour around the use of their litter tray.
 Secondly the move.
 We will never release a kitten to you that has not been fully litter trained.
 Please place at least one tray within sight of the feeding area but at least a couple of metres away.
 If they do pee or poo outside of the area then try waking them to eat and placing them in the tray beforehand as this is when they will most likely pee.
 After they have finished eating place them in the tray again to see if they will poo.
 This will normally knock them back into synch in a couple of days.